elotroalex/chiens/_texts/translation.md

 - {:.i2} Again.
 Again
 - labyrinths of wine and sea
 - the indisputable storm barbecues
-- the isthmus the angles the diamond the day
+- the isthmus, the angles, the diamond, the day
 - I don't recant a thing
 - his silver dishes: My laughter
 - {:.pr} his oriflammes of shellfish: My sadness, my jungle, my curse flaring up ...
 - alas.
 - Everything disappears, everything falls apart.
-- nothing matters anymore but the skies I remember
+- nothing matters anymore, but the skies I remember
 - nothing is left but to go down one staircase, step by step
 - nothing is left but one little stolen cinder rose
 - but one aroma of naked women